popa13/3DMandelbrot-Voyager/README.md

 	- **Stop generating** : stops the process.
 	- **Dist.
 Est.** : use the distance estimator algorithm to generate the 3D fractals.
 - Show : by clicking on this tab, you can see the image in its full resolution.

+## How to open the application
+To run the application, make sure that you have java installed on your machine (Oracle Java 14 Runtime).
+Double-clicked on the file 3DMandelbrot.jar and the application will start.